VB-groupoids and representation theory of Lie groupoids: Introduction

 \subsection{Acknowledgements}

 We would like to thank the Department of Mathematics at Washington University in Saint Louis, as well as Eckhard Meinrenken, for funding visits during which this work was developed.
 We thank Jim Stasheff for providing useful comments on a draft of this paper.
-We also thank Kirill Mackenzie for interesting discussions related to this work.
+We thank Kirill Mackenzie, Ping Xu, and Mathieu Sti\'enon for interesting discussions related to this work.
+We also thank the anonymous referees for their careful reading and numerous suggestions that improved the clarity of the paper.